mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # Signals
+- What is the difference between an analog signal and a digital signal?
 - What is the Fourier Transform?
-- Draw spectral content of square wave/pulse train.
+- What is the difference between the Fourier Transform and Fourier Series?
+- If I want to measure a sine wave, what should be the sample rate?
+- What is the nyquist rate of a signal?
+Why is it important?
+- What is aliasing?

+## Square Waves
+- What is a square wave?
+What are its properties?
 - What is PWM?
 What are its characteristics?
+- Draw spectral content of square wave/pulse train.
 - Why are square waves so noisy?
 What can you do to decrease noise?
 What about decreasing noise at a particular frequnecy content?
 - What is the highest frequency component of a real vs ideal square wave?
-- If I want to measure a sine wave, what should be the sample rate?
+- What is the rule of thumb for the highest frequency content of a real square wave?
+- What are the tradeoffs of sharper edges on a square wave?
+- How does the frequency content of sharp vs not sharp square waves?

 ## Differential Signaling
 Diff pairs from signals perspective, as opposed to board layout/design or SI perspective.